Gunnar Nilsson

-Early years
+Early life

-Nilsson was the second son of a Helsingborg building contractor.
+Gunnar Axel Arvid Nilsson was born on 20 November 1948 in Helsingborg, the second son of a local building contractor.
 He attended school in his home town and went into the service as a submarine radio officer in the Swedish Navy.
-After leaving the Navy, he studied engineering for four years at Stockholm University and gained a degree.
+After leaving the navy, he studied engineering for four years at Stockholm University and gained a degree.
 It was hoped he would join the family business, but after eight months working as a supervisor in the construction industry; he left to start his own business.

 Although his background and training was in construction, this held no attraction to the young Swede.
 Together with his associate, Dan Molim, they aimed to establish a transport business.
 This proved to be very successful and Nilsson continued to be a partner in the company, even when he became a full-time driver.
 He had seen the exploits of fellow Swedes; Ronnie Peterson and Reine Wisell and knew he wanted to be a racing driver.